Ray Suen: Career

 Suen joined Childish Gambino during the I Am Donald tour playing guitar, keyboard, and violin.
 He resumed playing with Childish Gambino for the Camp, Because the Internet and This is America tours.
 He also contributed to the "Awaken, My Love!" album released December 2016.

 In 2015, Suen was a touring member of Passion Pit in support of their third album, Kindred.
 In 2016, he toured with Australian R&B artist Jarryd James playing keyboards in support of his first American album, "High."

 Suen has released 2 EPs as his solo project, Savio Savio.

 In 2017, Suen began working as musical director for Lorde in support of her sophomore release, Melodrama, playing keys and guitar as well as arranging band, vocals, strings and horns.
-He is currently working with Lorde in support of her Solar Power tour.
+He was also music director for Lorde's Solar Power tour (2021–2023).

+In 2024, Suen joined the touring line-up of the American indie rock band Vampire Weekend, playing the guitar, keyboards, violin, and pedal steel, as well as singing backing vocals.